exmachina100/Witness-AI/README.md

-# Sketch to Render Application
+# Sketch to Render Application for Car Designers by @gpravin1234 @indian_car_designers
+Under Development
 This application uses ControlNet and Stable Diffusion to transform sketches into rendered images.

 ## Requirements